 A journey of a talent in an organization starts with a hiring process.
 Here are the most popular metrics to track:

-- Yield ratio – helps tracks the efficiency of the hiring process
+- Yield ratio – helps to track the efficiency of the hiring process

 - Time to hire – helps to focus on the proper number of interviews and organize them in the best way